 - the infamous Sidney, NS tar ponds are the by-product of coal mining

-- in April/May 2008, the deaths of hundreds of birds on a toxic lake in the Athabasca tar sands highlights the dangers of open pit mining.
+- several largescale deaths of birds on toxic lakes in the Athabasca oil sands highlights the dangers of open pit mining.

 Read your text, pp. 446-447, (pp. 410-415, 3CE).
 See Figure 14.29, p.
 447 (Figure 13.30, 3CE, p.
 414 ), “ Scarification.”